 So as a web author, your job is to help your audience scan.
 More precisely, you must make scanning effortless for your customers.

-Five MUST-DO scanning strategies every web writer must practise
+Here are five must-do scanning strategies every web writer must practise.

 1. Lead with the most important information first